 This may develop in untreated people weeks or months after the bite.
 Disseminated means spread around the body away from the site of the original infection.
 Symptoms are variable but can include one or more of the following:

 Joint problems in one or more joints.
 They most commonly affect the knee joint.
 The severity of joint problems can range from episodes of mild joint pains, to severe joint inflammation (arthritis) causing a lot of pain.
 Episodes of joint inflammation last, on average, three months.
+Joint problems caused by Lyme disease are more common where the infection has been caught in the USA and less common if it has been caught in Europe.

 Heart problems.
 Some affected people develop inflammation of the heart (myocarditis) and other heart problems.
 This may cause symptoms such as dizziness, breathlessness, chest pain and a feeling that your heart is beating in a fast, irregular way (palpitations).